nanobox-io/nanobox-docs/source/boxfile/worker.html.md

 ---
 title: worker
+seo_title: Create & Configure Worker Components in the boxfile.yml
 description: Worker components are meant for running background processes and do not connect with the external network.
 They are configured in your boxfile.yml.
 ---